You must read the entire book before stepping into the booth. This point is a non-negotiable standard in the industry.

 1) Read Amazon and Goodreads reviews of your book.
 They often contain a synopsis of the book which may help you recognize its plot points and themes.
 Reviewers also frequently summarize the characters’ traits and sometimes comment that the book and/or characters reminds them of a TV show or movie.

 2) Create a pronunciation list and note any words you don’t know how to say or only think you know how to say, including names of cities, real people, brands, technical jargon, and foreign phrases.
 Incorrect pronunciations are a sure-fire way to make a listener drop out of the story!
+(I encourage you to read narrator and director Kimberly Wetherell’s Twitter thread about the audiobook production process in response to a listener who complained about pronunciation errors.)

 You may need to consult several sources in order to find an authoritative answer.
 The first pronunciation listed in a dictionary may not be correct for your book or your character.
 Your decision about the correct usage is based on the context, author’s style, time period, socio-economic background of the character, and dialect.